- Media Releases

 What are the proposed changes to how roads are dedicated or closed?

-The proposed amendments will streamline the process of creating and closing roads and consolidate the registration of roads under the Land Administration Act 1997.
+The proposed amendments will streamline the process of creating and closing roads under the Land Administration Act 1997.

 - automatically extinguish interests not required after the dedication and for which other suitable arrangements exist;

-What interests will be extinguished by a road dedication order?
+What interests will be extinguished by the dedication of a road?

-Interests that are intended to be extinguished by a Dedication Order will be prescribed.
-These will be interests that are not required after a road has been dedicated and where other suitable arrangements and/or no private rights, exist will be automatically extinguished by the dedication of the road.
+Interests that are not required after a road has been dedicated and where other suitable arrangements and/or no private rights, exist will be automatically extinguished by the dedication of the road.